 - “FoodPrints builds a positive food culture at our school.” – Siriwan Mobley, Librarian and Reading Specialist, C.W.
 Harris ES

-A review of school year 2020-21 school year and summer 2021 out-of-school-time programming – in the form of virtual cooking and garden science classes — adapted from the usual collaborative, hands-on learning of in-person FoodPrints classes — students demonstrated positive youth outcomes, as documented in an analysis of across the school year by Dr. Katie Kerstetter.
+A review of virtual cooking and garden science classes school year 2020-21 school year and summer 2021 out-of-school-time programming, students demonstrated positive youth outcomes, documented Dr. Katie Kerstetter.
 Students demonstrated Responsibility and Autonomy through the ability to complete cooking tasks on their own, and adapt recipes based on ingredients available in their homes.
 “From the student perspective, students demonstrated their belonging and membership by actively engaging in FoodPrints sessions and extending the reach of FoodPrints lessons to their family members.”
-(Kersetter 2021)
+(Kerstetter 2021)

 The FoodPrints program is a “feasible and sustainable” program model for contemporary nutrition education.

-An observational study by George Mason University researchers in the 2015-16 school year documented what is being learned and accomplished in FoodPrints classrooms as:
+An observational study by George Mason University researchers in the 2015-16 school year documented what is being learned and accomplished in FoodPrints classrooms, including knowledge of dietary health; enriched Science, Social Studies, Language Arts and Math curriculum learning; appreciation and consumption of nutritious food; promotion of social cohesion and shared focus through the ritual of taking the first bite together.

 The study’s author concluded that “There was ample evidence of program goals being realized….
-Lessons focused on nutritional health aimed to concretize concepts that might otherwise be beyond the reach of elementary school children and provided information of practical importance that may improve students’ dietary health in the long-term.”
+Lessons focused on nutritional health aimed to concretize concepts that might otherwise be beyond the reach of elementary school children and provided information of practical importance that may improve students’ dietary health in the long-term….
+FoodPrints is an important change agent.”

 > Read a summary of the report “FRESHFARM FoodPrints Program Evaluation” by Dr. Amy Best and Alexis Lahr, 2016.